Adjunct Faculty: You May Be Eligible for Unemployment Benefits

 Where can I get more information?

-If you would like a hard copy of these materials, contact the AFA office at (707) 527-4731 or firstname.lastname@example.org.
-Note: the AFA office will close for winter break on Thursday, December 22, 2011 at 3:00 p.m.
-Although the office will not be open during the break, AFA staff will respond to voicemail and email at least once a week.
-Regular office hours will resume on Tuesday, January 17, 2012—the first day of the Spring 2012 semester.
+Note: the AFA office will close on Thursday, May 23, 2013 at 3:00 p.m.
+Although the office will not be open during the summer, AFA staff will respond to voicemail and email regularly throughout the summer.
+Regular office hours will resume on Monday, August 19, 2013—the day that Fall 2013 classes begin.

 How to File with EDD

 Friday, except holidays

 To file in Spanish:

 1 (800) 326-8937